UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 ---
 title: 'Module 5: Preprocessing Numerical Features, Pipelines and Hyperparameter Optimization'
 description:
   'In this model, we will concentrate on the steps that need to be taken before building a model.
-Preperation through imputation and scaling is an important steps of model building and can be done using tools such as pipelines.
+Preparation through imputation and scaling is an important step of model building and can be done using tools such as pipelines.
 Next, we will explore automated hyperparameter optimization.'
 prev: /module4
 next: /module6
 type: chapter